PTFE O-Rings (Teflon)

 | Temperature Range | -200°C to +260°C (-328°F to +500°F) |

-| Hardness | 55–65 Shore D |
+| Hardness | 55–65 Shore D (equivalent to approximately 90–95 Shore A) |

-| Tensile Strength | 20–35 MPa |
+| Tensile Strength | 20–35 MPa (ASTM D412 equivalent) |

 | Elongation at Break | 200–400% |

-| Coefficient of Friction | 0.05–0.10 (self-lubricating) |
+| Coefficient of Friction | 0.05–0.10 (lowest of any solid material — self-lubricating) |

-| Specific Gravity | 2.13–2.19 |
+| Specific Gravity | 2.13–2.19 (heaviest common seal material) |

-| Color | White / Natural |
+| Color | White / natural |

 Typical Applications